 Mr. Jensen's request is for the west and south portion of the property to be designated as High Density Residential while retaining the frontage north of the cemetery as Highway-Oriented Commercial (see Attachment C).
 The developer believes that the site would accommodate approximately 700 apartment units in a variety of configurations focused mostly on 1-bedroom unit types and within buildings that would typically be greater than 12 units per building in size.
 The developer also believes the site would be built out as a large apartment community, rather than have the site subdivided into individual lots for separate development.
-Although the estimated 700 units could be built within the allowable range of medium density, the property owner desires to construct larger apartment buildings that are permissible within the

-High Density Residential zoning district.
-Final details of the future zoning and site configuration will not be set by a LUPP Amendment, as this step in the development process only contemplates appropriateness of use, not site development details.
+Although the estimated 700 units could be built within the allowable range of medium density, the property owner desires to construct larger apartment buildings that are permissible within the High Density Residential zoning district.
+Final details of the future zoning and site configuration will not be set by a LUPP Amendment, as this step in the development details.

-During the scoping open house in February 2015 and subsequent workshop in March of 2016, two primary issues of concern to the neighbors were raised: traffic on US Highway 69 and storm water management.
+During the scoping open house in February 2015, and subsequent workshop in March of 2016, two primary issues of concern to the neighbors were raised: traffic on US Highway 69 and storm water management.
 The City had the developer complete studies for traffic impacts from development of the site and how the site's development would fit within the City desire to improve storm water management within the general area.
-The studies found that significant improvements are needed along Duff Avenue due to current condition, future growth, and specific impacts of the developer's proposed plan.
+The studies found that significant improvements are needed along Duff Avenue due to current conditions, expected future growth, and specific impacts of the developer's proposed plan.
 The storm water assessment concluded that development of the site and the City's interest in storm water detention facilities could both be accommodated through a coordinated effort.
 These issues, and others, are more fully addressed in the addendum.
+Planning and Zoning Commission Recommendation.
+The Planning and Zoning Commission considered the request at their meeting on May 4, 2016.
+Three nearby residents spoke and expressed concerns about storm water and traffic.
+They also suggested a low-density designation and ensuring that there would be an affordable housing option.
+The Planning and Zoning Commission voted 4-1 to support changing the majority of the site to High Density Residential and retaining Highway-Oriented Commercial along the South Duff Avenue frontage north of the cemetery.